wlswotmd/gef/docs/FAQ.md

 I have never tried it, so I don't know.

 I think it will work for userland debugging.
-However, Android does not use glibc, so the heap structure is different.
+However, Android does not use `glibc`, so the heap structure is different.
 Therefore, I think at least `heap` related commands will not work.

 Regarding kernel debugging, I haven't been able to confirm how much the structure is different.